kitten/kitten.sh/pages/graphql-normalized-caching/index.md

 purely map this data to UI structures or views.

 This sounds rather innocent but GraphQL's strengths lie in how it pairs with today's architecture of rich web applications nicely.
-With the rise of React most developers adopted patterns where application data flows **unidirectionally**, from top to bottom, with UI state being added in deeper in their apps' structure.
+With the rise of React, most developers adopted patterns where application data flows **unidirectionally**, from top to bottom, with UI state being added in deeper in their apps' structure.
 An app that follows this pattern embraces its structure as a graph or tree more than its similarity to MVC ("Model View Controller" pattern).